cathylouie/Drone_Delivery/README.md

 ======================================

 1. Create a virtual environment and activate it in a Python shell.
 2. Run model.py to create the database schema.
-I am using postgresSQL for database so you need to have postgres installed    and running to run the app.
+I am using PostgresSQL for database so you need to have postgres installed    and running to run the app.
 My database is called 'duckiestore_app'.
 3. Once the database is up and running.
 Run seedDuckie.py to seed the ducks table (my product table that stores my duckies    for sale).
-4. With the postgres database up and running and the ducks table seeded, the program can be run by running 'foreman start'    in the Python shell.
+4. With the Postgres database up and running and the ducks table seeded, the program can be run by running 'foreman start'    in the Python shell.

 Note 1: The above instructions are for a Mac.
 Note 2: The flight path will be generated only if the delivery address is within these <br/>coordinates, [37.800000, -122              .436000], [37.800000, -122.386000], [37.780000, -122.386000], [37.780000, -122.436000]. <br/>One of the sample                 addresses I used for demonstration is 198 5th Street, San Francisco, CA 94103, USA.